Austrian–Hungarian War (1477–1488): Battles

 Emperor Frederick failed to procure help from the Prince-electors and the Imperial States.
 In 1483 he had to leave his Hofburg residence in Vienna and fled to Wiener Neustadt, where he also was besieged by Matthias' troops for 18 months until the fortress was captured in 1487.
 Humiliated, Frederick fled to Graz, and later to Linz in Upper Austria.

 The Habsburgs - although a powerful force concerning marriage politics - were relatively weak when it came to martial affairs.
 They had few resources that could contend with the Black Army of Hungary, an early standing mercenary force under capable commanders like Stephen V Báthory or Lawrence of Ilok, which conquered most of the Lower Austrian territories.

-Following the occupation of Vienna and other cities, the war came to an end with an armistice in 1488, although the Habsburgs rankled with the peace.
-In 1490, Matthias' unexpected death led to a reversal of his gains, with Matthias' son John being too young to succeed and the Hungarian nobles too selfish to protect the monarchy.
+After the imperial war against Hungary had been decided at the Nuremberg Diet in 1487, Albert III of Saxony was appointed as the supreme commander of the entire imperial army.
+He was supposed to oppose Matthias' Black Army.
+After the Hungarian occupation of Vienna, Albrecht's task was to reconquer the lost Austrian territories.
+However, this failed due to the poor equipment of his army, so he had to wage a difficult defensive war under adverse circumstances.

+Duke Albrecht knew that no decisive help was to be expected from the Reich in the near future, but that the situation in the hereditary lands would deteriorate visibly.

+On 17 November 1487, Duke Albrecht informed Emperor Frederick that, given the present circumstances in his hereditary lands, a compromise with the King of Hungary would be the only rational solution.

 Aftermath

+The war came to an end with an armistice in 1488, although the Habsburgs rankled with the peace.